Tamino1230/MusiEz/README.md

-# MusiEz
+# babTomaMusic

-MusiEz is a Python-based desktop music application created by **Tamino1230**.
+babTomaMusic is a Python-based desktop music application created by **Tamino1230**.
 It provides an easy-to-use interface for managing playlists, downloading songs, and integrating with Discord Rich Presence.
 The application also includes features like hotkeys, sleep timers, and song information retrieval.

 ---